Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical Framework

-This choice offers a lossless representation of discrete tokens, and requires neither regularization nor auxiliary training.
-Similar representations have been explored in prior work on continuous diffusion for language \cite{chen2022analog, han2023ssd, mahabadi2024tess}, though often with additional constraints such as simplex projection.
+This choice offers a lossless representation of the discrete tokens and requires neither regularization nor auxiliary training.
+Similar representations have been explored in prior work on continuous diffusion for language \cite{chen2022analog}, though these earlier works often impose additional constraints such as a simplex projection of the diffusion process \cite{han2023ssd, mahabadi2024tess}.
 As we elaborate upon below, our approach operates in an unconstrained Euclidean space, which we find to be simpler and more effective in practice.